 The camera must be completely still for such a long exposure so get a tripod and remote, or use your phone as the remote.
 Also, keep in mind that a wide-angle lens is generally much better for night photography, as you can get much more of the sky in the frame.

 Even if it’s not as bright for you, with the right camera settings, you can still photograph it.
 If you see grey in the sky or slight movement, point your camera at it with the following settings and you may be able to capture it:

 I peeked out the window from my camper van right as the sun rose over these floating bits and pieces of glacier.
-The Jökulsárlón Glacier Lagoon is the world’s only glacier lagoon and an absolutely gorgeous one at that.
+The Jökulsárlón Glacier Lagoon is one of the world’s only glacier lagoons and an absolutely gorgeous one at that.
 I ended up with so many shades of blue and purple, it was surreal.

 Camera settings: Intelligent auto.
-While most of the time, I like to mess with my own settings, the Sony A6000’s auto settings are often just as good if not better in normal lighting conditions, and it’s a much quicker option for when you’re hiking, like we were.
+While most of the time, I like to mess with my own settings, the Sony Alpha a6000’s auto settings are often just as good if not better in normal lighting conditions, and it’s a much quicker option for when you’re hiking, like we were.

 Shortly after discovering the vista of the canyon, the landscape changed completely to brittle rocks and volcanic sand.
 It was the closest I’ve ever felt to being on another planet.
 Seriously, Mars movies could be (and maybe have been?) shot here.

 The kind of waterfall fairies use as a shower